72 Hour/Disaster Kits for Babies/Toddlers

-Due to popular demand (and thanks to Amy on our Fun With Food Storage Forum) we have put together a comprehensive list of things you may want to consider including in your disaster kit if you have babies or toddlers at home.
+Due to popular demand, we have put together a comprehensive list of things you may want to consider including in your disaster kit if you have babies or toddlers at home.
 Remember these are only guidelines, and you should customize everything to suit the needs of your own family.
 Hopefully we will be able to get these ideas incorporated into our Emergency Preparedness Plan eventually so it’s all in one place!

 If you have an infant or a toddler at home, consider including these items as you put together your disaster and 72 hour kits for your family: